mattvend/Gpu/README.md

 - CUDA code can be improved using intrinsics

 ## Bonus
-I found out the ![xkcd][xkcd] style while playing with Matplotlib ...
+I found out the ![xkcd][xkcd] style while playing with ![Matplotlib][Matplotlib] ...
 I could not help myself to use it.
 Don't forget to checkout [Benchmark.py] to see how it works.

 [Lena]: http://www.cosy.sbg.ac.at/~pmeerw/Watermarking/lena_color.gif "Lena"
 [Results]: /Release/CpuVsGpu.png